 Oye LENA consists of four educational projects, that actually form one entinety.

 We made a conscious choice to focus on girls in our nursery project, because they still receive fewer opportunities in society and because considerably fewer girls go to nursery schools.
 We want to break this pattern.

 We are convinced that participation and involvement of parents is of the utmost importance.
 We try to stimulate this by involving them in the project’s daily activities on the one hand and by organising monthly parent-teacher conferences on the other hand.
 We organise workshops in which parents learn how to stimulate their children and their development every day.
 However, there is also time left to talk about education and upbringing in general, the difficulties that come with it and the importance of health and healthy food.
-Moreover, we encourage parents to enrol their children in nursery schools and we help them find one.
+Moreover, we encourage parents to enroll their children in nursery schools and we help them find one.

 Since August 2014, we have been welcoming children with a disability in our classrooms.
 Every day, a couple of kids with varying mental and motor disabilities join our toddlers and participate in the activities.
 The number of kids increased steadily over the years.
-Since the beginning of 2017 we have been working with nine children with a disability: two with Down syndrome, two visually impaired, three with cerebral palsy, an autistic boy and a girl with foetal alcohol syndrome.
+Since the beginning of 2017 we have been working with nine children with a disability: two with Down syndrome, two visually impaired, three with cerebral palsy, an autistic boy and a girl with fetal alcohol syndrome.
 In the mornings, they get individual education and special activities, such as physiotherapy, Sherborne therapy, controlled multisensory environment therapy (snoezelen), etc.

 Through inclusive education we teach our toddlers (as well as the disabled kids) tolerance; responsibility towards each other, respect for and the value of differences.